 Help GVI with conducting surveys in Tortuguero National Park of the 30 waterbird species identified as key by the Costa Rican Ministry of Environment.
 In this way, you’ll be helping to protect not only Costa Rica’s fantastic bird life, but the environment as a whole.

-While Cambodia is a fabulous country to visit year-round, with a warm tropical climate, pristine beaches, lush hiking trails, and a laid-back atmosphere, your summer months give you an opportunity to really immerse yourself in the destination.
+While you can visit Cambodia all year round, with a warm tropical climate, pristine beaches, lush hiking trails, and a laid-back atmosphere, the summer months give you an opportunity to really immerse yourself in the destination.

 Our teaching project in Cambodia was launched in 2018.
-Visiting this program in 2019 is a matchless opportunity to see exactly what it takes to develop an international development project.
+Visiting this program in 2020 is a matchless opportunity to see what it takes to develop an international development project.
 So don’t miss out.
 Be sure to follow our journey on GVI Cambodia’s Facebook page.

-An even more popular beach holiday destination than Cambodia, Thailand is a true tropical paradise.
-But why just lounge on a Thai beach sipping from a fresh coconut when you could also be working with little baby sea turtles while you’re at it?
+Thailand is another beach holiday destination.
+But why just lounge on a Thai beach sipping from a fresh coconut when you could also be working with baby sea turtles while you’re at it?

-Travel to Thailand’s absolutely spectacular Phang Nga to work at turtle nurseries who make it their mission to ensure that baby sea turtles grow up to be healthy adolescents.
+Travel to Thailand’s Phang Nga to work at turtle nurseries.
+Here, the mission is to ensure that baby sea turtles grow up to be healthy adolescents.
 Once they reach their full size, they are released back into the ocean.

-You’ll be helping to apply anti-bacterial and anti-fungal to the young turtles, clean turtle ponds and learn about all about the ecological importance of these mystical sea creatures as well as the threats they currently face.
+You’ll be helping to apply anti-bacterial and anti-fungal agents to the young turtles, cleaning turtle ponds, and learning all about the ecological importance of these sea creatures, as well as the threats they currently face.

 If you’re not content to simply stay on the shore, why not dive in to learn more about life underwater?
-And where better to do it that in Fiji, a true Australasian island paradise surrounded by the warm, clear turquoise waters of the Pacific Ocean.
+And where better to do it than in Fiji, an Australasian island surrounded by the warm, clear turquoise waters of the Pacific Ocean.

-If you’ve watched the documentaries Blue Planet II or Chasing Corals, you’ll know that coral reefs are a vital part of the marine ecosystem and that a phenomenon known as coral bleaching, a result of global warming, is endangering their survival.
+If you’ve watched the documentaries Blue Planet II or Chasing Corals, you’ll know that coral reefs are a vital part of the marine ecosystem.
+You’ll also know that a phenomenon known as coral bleaching, a result of global warming, is endangering their survival.

-On this GVI program in Fiji, you’ll engage with marine conservation authorities like marine biologists, conservation organisations, and local communities to learn more about these environments so that we can all work together to find out how to better protect them.
-It also doesn’t hurt that they are gloriously vibrant underwater paradises, that are known to hide highly prized pastel-hued South Sea pearls.
+On this GVI coral reef research program in Fiji, you’ll engage with marine conservation authorities like marine biologists, conservation organisations, and local communities to learn more about these environments so that we can all work together to find out how to protect them better.
+They are also vibrant underwater environments that are known to hide highly admired pastel-hued South Sea pearls.

-Other than its birdlife, the Costa Rican rainforest is also known for its stunning variety herpetofauna – that’s frogs, snakes, and lizards to those not in the know.
+Other than its birdlife, the Costa Rican rainforest is also known for its variety of herpetofauna – that’s frogs, snakes, and lizards, to those not in the know.

-Admittedly they seem a little terrifying to some people, but to others (us included) it sounds fascinating.
-Not only are tropical rainforest frogs some of the brightest (and let’s face it the most adorable) out there, but they are also often tremendously rare.
+They seem a little terrifying to some people, but they are fascinating.
+Not only are tropical rainforest frogs some of the brightest out there, but some are also rare.

 Amphibians are some of the creatures most severely impacted by pollutants, habitat loss, invasive alien species, and climate change.
-Keeping track of how many frogs in an area helps to monitor how healthy and resilient the ecosystem is or how quickly it is recovering from a damaging event is to keep track of how many frogs call it home.
+One way of measuring how resilient an ecosystem is or how quickly it’s recovering from a damaging event is to keep track of how many frogs call it home.

-Snakes make up the majority of the reptile population in Costa Rica and are world-renowned for their spectacular beauty.
-If you’re hiking through the rainforest keep an eye out for the mellow mustardy yellow eyelash viper, the sleek and slender bright green vine snake, and, of course, the baroque-patterned boa constrictor.
+Snakes make up the majority of the reptile population in Costa Rica and are admired for their spectacular beauty.
+If you’re hiking through the rainforest, keep an eye out for the mellow mustardy-yellow eyelash viper, the sleek and slender bright green vine snake, and, of course, the baroque-patterned boa constrictor.

 But don’t forget the iguanas.
 You’re also likely to spot at least one large, red-crested creature lounging in the trees above the trail.